Airlines attack UK govt's indecision over aviation policy

 FRANKFURT/ABU DHABI Abu Dhabi-based Etihad Airways said on Thursday it had pulled out of talks with Europe's largest tour operator TUI Group to create a joint venture holiday airline.

-A group made up of BAA, British Airways-owner IAG (ICAG.L), Virgin Atlantic, Manchester Airports Group, the Trades Union Congress and the Chamber of Commerce said on Monday the government should implement a new policy immediately, and not rule out options favoured by the industry, such as a third runway.
+A group made up of BAA, British Airways-owner IAG, Virgin Atlantic, Manchester Airports Group, the Trades Union Congress and the Chamber of Commerce said on Monday the government sh o uld implement a new policy immediately, and not rule out options favoured by the industry, such as a third runway.

 It said it wanted the new policy to achieve cross-party consensus and a long-term commitment beyond one parliamentary term.